The race against time to save Pompeii

 Pier Paolo Metelli/Archaeological Park of Pompeii

-Visitors to Pompeii -- one of Italy's top tourist attractions -- often remark on its sprawling size.
+Visitors to Pompeii -- one of the top tourist attractions in Italy -- often remark on its sprawling size.
 The ancient city is large enough to get lost in; certainly large enough that taking a tour is the best way to see it.
 "It's difficult to imagine how big Pompeii is, even for people who know a bit about it", says Naples-based tour guide Fiorella Squillante.

 But what visitors often don't realize is that only two thirds (44 hectares) of ancient Pompeii have been excavated.
 The rest -- 22 hectares -- are still covered in debris from the eruption almost 2,000 years ago.